moorecp/MPD-Growl/README.md

 >
 > Allow remote application registration

-Both of there can be found in your Growl->Network settings pane.
+Both of these can be found in your Growl->Network settings pane.

 If you have required a password for connecting to your Growl server, set it via the config setting `growl_password`.